airpair/user-analytics-as-your-product-grows/post.md

 SaaS metrics — [ChartMogul](https://chartmogul.com/), [BareMetrics](https://baremetrics.com/) — sits on top of [Stripe](https://stripe.com/), etc.

+Some of these options can be pricey.

 ---

 ## Option 3: Establishing your own events datawarehouse

-The bulk of this post is focused on this option, because you will eventually need to get here — may as well get the party started.

-There's a good chance you're already behind the 8-ball — here's why...
+You will eventually need to take control of your own data, and it usually starts with bad news.

+You probably haven't been recorded everything you should have been, or you have been pushing data to a tool that you can't easily get your data back out of.

-It's quite common that you haven't recorded everything you should have been, causing your historical data to be incompatible with the schema that you want to use going forward.
-This can be a real bummer, but it's better to blow this landmine up as early as possible.
+We find quite often, however, that your historical data is incompatible with the schema that you want to use going forward.
+It's best to discover this as early as possible.

 ### Data Collection

-If you're still light on internal data science capability, and event volumes aren't too high, we think [Keen IO](https://keen.io/) is a great option for your first user events datawarehouse.
-It has very usable tools to get data both in and out, and the pricing is fair.
+Many startups are light on internal data science capability.
+If your event volumes are low, [Keen IO](https://keen.io/) is great as your first user events datawarehouse.
+It has very usable tools to get data in and out, and the pricing is reasonable (with a free bottom tier).

-If you're already at high event volumes, and have people with good SQL-fu on your team, [Snowplow Analytics](http://snowplowanalytics.com/) is a powerful option that results in a clean, tidy datawarehouse in [Amazon Redshift](http://aws.amazon.com/redshift/), which is accessed via a subset of PostgresSQL commands, and is a gateway into the world of higher-end data processing and analysis.
+If you're already at high event volumes, and have people with good SQL-fu on your team, [Snowplow Analytics](http://snowplowanalytics.com/) is a powerful option that results in a clean, tidy datawarehouse in [Amazon Redshift](http://aws.amazon.com/redshift/), which is accessed via a subset of PostgresSQL commands, and unlocks a world of high-end data processing and analysis (both in features and cost).

 [Segment](https://segment.com/) can [store your user events](https://segment.com/redshift) in Amazon Redshift as well, though the service is still limitedly available, and somewhat expensive.
+Segment also pushes your data to other tools, so we find it extremely useful to add a layer of flexibility so each tool you want to try doesn't require more programmer time.

 ### Analysis and visualization

 If you have a data scientist (or someone who can play one on TV) and your own datawarehouse, you can leverage an impressive collection of cloud-based analysis tools, including [Mode](https://modeanalytics.com/), [Looker](http://www.looker.com/), [Chartio](https://chartio.com/), and [Datahero](https://datahero.com/) (in addition to traditional tools like [R](http://www.r-project.org/) and [Tableau](http://www.tableau.com/)).

 If you're light in the data science department, you can look take advantage of our [USERcycle recipes](https://usercycle.com/recipes) which connect directly to your datawarehouse, and provide end-to-end analysis and visualization, inspired by the best practices of world-class product owners.

+Also, Keen IO provides an [open source dashboard](https://github.com/keen/dashboards) that you can use as a basis for rolling your own custom analytics, in a more efficicient way.

 ---